 - Richmond International Airport (RIC) offers nonstop flights to major domestic destinations and easy access to global destinations.
 More than 3.5 million passengers travel through RIC annually and growing.

 - Dulles International (IAD) and Reagan National (CDA) located two hours from the region in Washington, D.C. offer direct national and international flights to all destination worldwide.
-Air taxi service available from Chesterfield County Airport and Dinwiddie County Airport.
+Air taxi service available from Dinwiddie County Airport.

-- Chesterfield County Airport, Dinwiddie Airport and Wakefield Municipal airports offer general aviation, charger and flying services with fully-equipped and –staffed maintenance hangars.
+- Chesterfield County Airport, Dinwiddie Airport and Wakefield Municipal airports offer general aviation, charter and flying services with fully-equipped and –staffed maintenance hangars.